-- ♦ Teacher will start the chapter with 'Gear Up' section by asking some general questions on plants growing in different places. - ♦ Now, teacher will define the terms adaptation and habitat.
+- ♦ Teacher will start the lesson with 'Science Vocabulary' section by telling the meaning/definition of new terms which are used in the chapter. - ♦ Now, teacher will define the terms adaptation and habitat.
 With the help of teaching aids, teacher will define that every living being has some special features that enable it to survive in a particular surrounding (habitat) and not anywhere else. - ♦ Teacher will define terrestrial and aquatic habitats. - ♦ Teacher will explain the distinguishing features of terrestrial and aquatic plants (showing pictures of some terrestrial and aquatic plants). - ♦ Now, with the help of different teaching aids, teacher will define adaptations in plants of different habitats: - Adaptations in plants growing on hills and mountains: Teacher will explain that the plants growing on hills and mountains have short stem, needle-like leaves and cones instead of flowers. - ▶ Adaptations in plants growing in plains: Teacher will explain that the plants growing in plains have big and broad leaves so that they can lose excess of water for keeping themselves cool.

 - Adaptations in marshy plants: Teacher will explain that marshy plants grow in waterlogged soil, therefore, their roots come out for respiration.
 Thus, they survive in marsh. - Adaptations in desert plants: Teacher will explain that desert plants have thick leaves with waxy coating or in some plants such as cactus, leaves change into spines.
 Their roots go very deep in the ground.
 Their stem stores water.
-All these features help them save water and survive in desert. - ❖ To check the understanding of students about the topics, teacher will ask them to solve 'Check Point 1'. - ▶ Adaptations in free-floating water plants: Teacher will explain that free-floating plants have air-filled spaces between their cells.
-This feature makes them light and helps in floating. - Adaptations in fixed-floating water plants: Teacher will explain that fixed-floating plants have very long roots that are rooted in waterbed.
+All these features help them save water and survive in desert. - ♦ To check the understanding of students about the topics, teacher will ask them to solve 'Check Point 1'. - ▶ Adaptations in free-floating plants: Teacher will explain that free-floating plants have air-filled spaces between their cells.
+This feature makes them light and helps in floating. - Adaptations in fixed-floating plants: Teacher will explain that fixed-floating plants have very long roots that are rooted in waterbed.
 Their stems are hollow and light-weight.
-These features help them float on water surface while being fixed at one place. - Adaptations in submerged water plants: Teacher will explain that submerged plants grow under water, so they have long and tape-like leaves without stomata.
-They take carbon dioxide dissolved in water and release oxygen in water during photosynthesis. - ♦ Now, with the help of teaching aids, teacher will explain adaptations in plants for protection. - ▶ Poisonous sap of yam plant saves it from being eaten away by browsing animals and man. - Fine hair on the stem and leaves of pumpkin and bamboo plants cause itching when touched. - Thorns on pineapple, plum and rose plants cause injury when touched. - Now, teacher will ask students to solve 'Check Point 2'. - ♦ The teacher will sum up the chapter by going through the points given under the head 'Wrap up now'. - ♦ Finally, the teacher will help students to solve all the exercises given under the head 'Practice Time'.
+These features help them float on water surface while being fixed at one place. - Adaptations in submerged plants: Teacher will explain that submerged plants grow under water, so they have long and tape-like leaves without stomata.
+They take carbon dioxide dissolved in water and release oxygen in water during photosynthesis. - ♦ Now, with the help of teaching aids, teacher will explain adaptations in plants for protection. - ▶ Poisonous sap of yam plant saves it from being eaten away by browsing animals and man. - Fine hair on the stem and leaves of pumpkin and bamboo plants cause itching when touched. - Thorns on pineapple, plum and rose plants cause injury when touched. - Now, teacher will ask students to solve 'Check Point 2'. - ♦ The teacher will sum up the chapter by going through the points given under the head 'Wrapping it up'. - ♦ Finally, the teacher will help students to solve all the questions given in the 'Exercises'.